Rish2911/Rish2911.github.io/_posts/Fire-fighting-bot-with-obstacle-avoidance-using-YP-LIDAR.md

 the source of the disaster to extinguish it.
 The significant factors required to focus on these situations are speed, robustness, the safety of firefighters, and communication.

+The USA is known to have one of the highest fire death rates in the industrialized world during the past decade.
+According to the 2019 reports, the local fire departments all over the country have responded to an estimate of 1,291,500 fires, which have caused an estimated 3,704 civilian deaths, 16,600 civilian injuries, and $14.8 billion in direct property damage.
+To worsen matters, career firefighters have experienced an average of 20,650 fire-ground injuries each year from 2015 through 2019 and have lost 140 firefighters while on the job in 2020.
+The adversity does not end, firefighters, who survive, experience long term consequences from primary fire ground injuries like strains or sprains (27 percent), smoke inhalation (18 percent), the pain only(12 percent), thermal burns (7 percent), and cuts or lacerations (5 percent).
+The above facts are quite disappointing considering the technological advancements of this era.

 - How do I add my products to my application?

 - Can I smoothly test my purchases?